ropensci/medrxivr/README.md

 ## Example

-To get the entire *medRxiv* dataset to play around with, use the following command:
+To get the entire most recent *medRxiv* snapshot to play around with, use the following command:

 ``` r